samhenrigold/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 - This release of `AppWindow` is currently available only to Win32 apps (both packaged and unpackaged).
 - The Windows App SDK does not currently provide methods for attaching UI framework content to an `AppWindow`; you're limited to using the `HWND` interop access methods.
-- The Windowing API's will currently not work on Windows version 1809 and 1903 for AMD64.
+- The Windowing APIs will currently not work on Windows version 1809 and 1903 for AMD64.

 For more information, see [Manage app windows](windowing/windowing-overview.md).